You want smart political talk without the meltdowns?

 When the government makes that request, it takes it to a different level under the law.

-Overwhelming evidence of that occurred now.
+Overwhelming evidence that that occurred now.

-We get that from James Comer, we get that from the Twitter files.
+We get that from the Twitter files.

 So they censored.

-And here's one of the most amazing things uh there are still disciplinary cases open, meaning they're not been adjudicated.
+There are still disciplinary cases open, meaning they're not been adjudicated.

-the punishment has not been meted out from people who did things wrong in the Russia collusion case going back to 2016.
+The punishment has not been meted out from people who did things wrong in the Russia collusion case going back to 2016.

 The FBI's wheel of justice not only turns slowly, it hardly ever gets to some of the more controversial.